Notes on the Geography of The Western United States: Suburban New Urbanism in Dallas

-The developer, Cooper & Stebbins, has allowed some deviation from the strictly neo-traditional.
+The developer, Cooper & Stebbins, has allowed some prestige tenants to escape from the neo-traditional.

 The biggest screen in Texas, or so this theater boasts.

-Southlake's neighbor to the west is Keller, and here's Keller Town Center, again mixed-use.
+Southlake's neighbor to the west is Keller, and Keller Town Center is, again, mixed use.

 A companion building.

 We've drifted 15 miles northeast, to Legacy Business Park, which occupies 2,700 acres in Plano.
-This particular building, a prairie fantasy, is the home of Dr Pepper, which in 1885 was invented 100 miles to the south, in Waco.
+This prairie fantasy is the home of Dr Pepper, which in 1885 was concocted in Waco, 100 miles to the south.

-We've come to look at the Legacy Town Center, which surrounds this more managably-sized pond.
+We've come to look at the Legacy Town Center, which surrounds this almost manageably-sized pond.

 Hotel on the right, apartments on the left.

 The pedestrians have spilled over from the mixed-use development behind the camera.

 Here's a view of Bishop Avenue, the development's instant Main Street.